Marius-Dima/PublishSubscriber-SpringBootWebSockets/README.md

 # Spring WebSockets and REST Api

-Application uses an in-memory broker to
+Spring Application WebSocket with in-memory broker queue that enables instant news publishing to multiple subscribers clients running SockJS stompclient.

+The list of Channels are saved in a H2 in-memory database and persisted using Spring Data JpaRepository.

 ## How to run